jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/anti-resume-2018.md

 but I already forgot what they are.
 All I know is that, to prevent these attacks in an ASP.NET MVC application, we only have to put a _specific_ Attribute in our Controller class or in a function inside a Controller class (I already forgot what that Attribute is), and that we must be cautious about the properties in our Model (or view model) that we expose to our users.
  -->

-But I have a copy of the book ["24 Deadly Sins of Software Security"](https://www.bookdepository.com/book/9780071626750?a_aid=jflaga).
+But I have a copy of the book ["24 Deadly Sins of Software Security"](https://www.bookdepository.com/book/9780071626750?a_aid=jflaga) (but I have not yet read it).
 So if you need me to become familiar with software security when working at your company, I can start with this book (or with any material you can recommend me to consume).